James Joyce: Early life

-In 1891, nine-year-old Joyce wrote the poem "Et Tu, Healy" on the death of Charles Stewart Parnell that his father printed and distributed to friends.
+In 1891, nine-year-old Joyce wrote "Et Tu, Healy", a poem on the death of Charles Stewart Parnell that his father printed on broadsides and distributed to friends.
 The poem expressed the sentiments of the elder Joyce, who was angry at Parnell's apparent betrayal by the Irish Catholic Church, the Irish Parliamentary Party, and the British Liberal Party that resulted in a collaborative failure to secure Irish Home Rule in the British Parliament.
-This sense of betrayal, particularly by the church, left a lasting impression that Joyce expressed in his life and art.
+This sense of betrayal, particularly by the Church, left a lasting impression that Joyce expressed in his life and art.

 That year, his family began to slide into poverty, worsened by his father's drinking and financial mismanagement.
 John Joyce's name was published in Stubbs' Gazette, a blacklist of debtors and bankrupts, in November 1891, and he was temporarily suspended from work.
 In January 1893, he was dismissed with a reduced pension.

 Joyce began his education in 1888 at Clongowes Wood College, a Jesuit boarding school near Clane, County Kildare, but had to leave in 1891 when his father could no longer pay the fees.
 He studied at home and briefly attended the Christian Brothers O'Connell School on North Richmond Street, Dublin.
 Joyce's father then had a chance meeting with the Jesuit priest John Conmee, who knew the family.
 Conmee arranged for Joyce and his brother Stanislaus to attend the Jesuits' Dublin school, Belvedere College, without fees starting in 1893.
-In 1895, Joyce, now aged 13, was elected by his peers to join the Sodality of Our Lady.
+In 1895, Joyce, now 13, was elected by his peers to join the Sodality of Our Lady.
 Joyce spent five years at Belvedere, his intellectual formation guided by the principles of Jesuit education laid down in the Ratio Studiorum (Plan of Studies).
-He displayed his writing talent by winning first place for English composition in his final two years before graduating in 1898.
+He won first place for English composition in his final two years before graduating in 1898.